Richmond

 Cost of Living in Richmond

-Richmond has a cost of living index of 91 (where 100 equals the national average), which is well below the national average.
+Richmond has a cost of living index of 91 (where 100 equals the national average), slightly below the national benchmark.
 The median home value is $205,900.
 Median monthly rent is $860.
-Overall, Richmond offers below-average costs relative to the rest of the country.
+Renters spend 21.4% of income on rent, well within the 30% affordability guideline.

 Education & Schools in Richmond